-Here’s a list of 15 of the best investing books out there, including some of Warren Buffett’s favorites as well.
+Here’s a list of 20 of the best investing books out there, including some of Warren Buffett’s favorites as well.

 1. The Intelligent Investor by Ben Graham

 This 1949 book focused on Graham’s strategy of loss minimization over profit maximization.
 This is the basic foundation of a Rule #1 education and is a good investing book for beginners.
 Buffett wrote a preface and appendix to the 2006 edition.